No matter what people tell you, words and ideas can change the world.

 If I’m honest, everything.
 I have been working with Aveda for 12 years so it kind of means everything.
 The environmental side has always been massive for me, and the products are so clean in terms of that.
 It is like this wonderful, holistic thing where it is all included – it is much more than just the final product.

 And I really absolutely love the products.
-I mean really the aromas and the smells are so wonderful.
+I mean really the aromas are so wonderful.
 It is impossible not to fall in love with them.
 And, of course, the people.
 I love the people who I work with.
 They so inspire me to take risks.

 You have spoken about research as being vital to creativity.
 Is there anything else that you would say is absolutely fundamental to maintaining creativity?

 I have always had a real love for photography.
 It is something that really inspires me.
-I am a bit of a geek in that I archive images – like a lot of images.
+I love to take and store images - they help to animate and tell a story.
 I am constantly looking for inspiration that way.
 It is just the visual aspect that is so important for me.
-When you are looking at something – it kind of helps to tell a story.

-And Aveda, I guess, is all about telling stories.
+And Aveda is all about telling stories as they help us to understand the information out there.
 The message of what we are about is communicated through stories.
-It helps all those involved to understand the information that we put out there.

 Why did you come to Melanie Giles in Bradford-on-Avon this evening?